 The morning of December 8, the news of the Japanese attack on Pearl harbor was given to the tank platoon officers.
 All the tankers were ordered to the perimeter of Clark Field.
 During the night, word had been received about the Japanese attack on Pearl Harbor.
 HQ Company remained behind in the battalion's bivouac.

 All morning long, American planes filled the sky.
 At noon, every plane landed to be refueled and the pilots went to lunch.
 At 12:45, 54 planes approached the airfield from the north.
 The tankers believed the planes were American until what they described as "raindrops" appeared to fall from the planes.
 When bombs began exploding around them, the tankers knew the planes were Japanese.
 The members of HQ Company, who had been having lunch, could do little more than watch the attack and seek shelters since they had few weapons that could be used against planes.

-He next told the sergeants what they should do to disable the tanks.
 During the announcement, Bruni emphasized that they all were to surrender together.
 He told the soldiers to destroy their weapons and any supplies that could be used by the Japanese.
 The only thing they were told not to destroy were the company's trucks.
 The men waited in their bivouac until ordered to move.
-Somehow, Bruni had found enough bread and pineapple juice for what he called, "Their last supper."
+Somehow, Bruni had found enough bread and pineapple juice for what he called

 On the island, Ernest was assigned to an anti-aircraft gun.
 The Japanese landed, on the island, on May 6th in an all out invasion.
 It was on that day the he became a Prisoner of War.
 The men were herded onto a beach which was designated Corregidor POW Camp.
 He remained there for about a week when the Japanese began moving the POWs to Manila by barge.